adamkrawczyk/rosbot_patrol_simulation/README.md

 $ touch esp_connector.launch
 ```
 In this file paste following launch:
-Only what you have to take care of is to set appropirate port for each device I suggest to use 11411, 11412 and so on remember to it the same as in esp code.
+Only what you have to take care of is to set appropriate port for each device I suggest to use 11411, 11412 and so on remember to it the same as in esp code.

 ```xml
 <launch >